-"One of the biggest challenges regarding big data software development is finding and retaining the workers with big data skills," said Mike O'Malley, senior vice president of strategy at SenecaGlobal, an IT expert sourcing firm.
+"One of the biggest challenges regarding big data software development is finding and retaining the workers with big data skills," said Mike O'Malley, senior vice president of strategy at SenecaGlobal, a software development and IT outsourcing firm.

-This big data trend is not likely to go away soon.
+This particular big data trend isn't likely to go away soon.
 A report from S&P Global found that cloud architects and data scientists are among the most in-demand positions in 2021.
-One strategy for filling these positions is to partner with software development services companies that have already built out these talent pools.
+One strategy for filling them is to partner with software development services companies that have already built out talent pools.